TeachBooks/Sphinx-Indexed-Definitions/README.md

   - If `false`, all extracted entries will be added to the index as written.
 - `sphinx_indexed_defs_index_titles`: `true` (_default_) or `false`:
   - If `true`, any title provided in a `prf:definition` admonition will also be added as an entry to the index.
-  - If `false`, all titles will be ignored.
+  - If `false`, all titles in `prf:definition` admonitions will be ignored.
 - `sphinx_indexed_defs_capital_words`: `[]` (_default_) or **list of strings**:
   - See `sphinx_indexed_defs_lowercase_indices`.
 - `sphinx_indexed_defs_remove_brackets`: `true` (_default_) or `false`: